Kenny Loggins: Soundtracks

 During the next decade, Loggins recorded so many successful songs for film soundtracks that he became known as the King of the Movie Soundtrack.
 It began with "I'm Alright" from Caddyshack.
-Hits followed with "Footloose" and "I'm Free (Heaven Helps the Man)" from Footloose; "Meet Me Half Way" from Over the Top; and "Danger Zone" and "Playing with the Boys" from Top Gun.
+Hits followed with "Footloose" (his only solo No. 1) and "I'm Free (Heaven Helps the Man)" from Footloose; "Meet Me Half Way" from Over the Top; and "Danger Zone" and "Playing with the Boys" from Top Gun.
 Loggins also performed "Nobody's Fool" for the film Caddyshack II.
 He performed as a member of USA for Africa on the famine-relief fundraising single "We Are the World", which led to an appearance performing "Footloose" at the Philadelphia leg of the July 13, 1985, Live Aid famine-relief dual-venue charity concert and global television broadcast.

 During the 1990s, Loggins continued his album career, including the popular 1994 children's album Return to Pooh Corner, which included the title single, a reworking of "House at Pooh Corner", written for his newborn son Luke.

 In 1991, Loggins recorded and produced Leap of Faith, which included the single "Conviction of the Heart".
 Vice President Al Gore called this song "the unofficial anthem of the environmental movement".
-On Earth Day 1995, Loggins performed at The National Mall in Washington, D.C. before a live audience of 500,000.
+On Earth Day 1995, Loggins performed at The National Mall in Washington, D.C., before a live audience of 500,000.

-In 1997, Loggins released the album The Unimaginable Life, based on a book he co-wrote with his then wife Julia.
+In 1997, Loggins released the album The Unimaginable Life, based on a book he co-wrote with his then-wife Julia.
 Tracks include "Now That I Know Love", "The Art of Letting Go" and "One Chance at a Time".
 The album was produced by Loggins and Randy Jackson with background vocals by Skyler Jett, Lamont VanHook and Howard Smith.

-In 1998, Loggins recorded a version of the Sesame Street song "One Small Voice" for the ABC television special Elmopalooza, which was included as a track on the Grammy Award–winning soundtrack album.
+In 1998, Loggins recorded a version of the Sesame Street song "One Small Voice" for the ABC television special Elmopalooza, which was included as a track on the Grammy Award-winning soundtrack album.